connor/Domainr-Node/README.md

-The Domai.nr module is a dead-simple way to utilize Domai.nr's [JSON API](http://domai.nr/api/docs/json).
+The Domai.nr NPM package is a dead-simple way to utilize Domai.nr's [JSON API](http://domai.nr/api/docs/json).
 It only comes with two methods: `search` and `info`, but that's all we need to get a ton of work done with the data behind Domai.nr.

 ## Installation